DeepEyes-AI/bi-metabase/docs/configuring-metabase/environment-variables.md

 Change this to a higher value if you notice that regular usage consumes all or close to all connections.
 When all connections are in use then Metabase will be slower to return results for queries, since it would have to wait for an available connection before processing the next query in the queue.

 See [MB_APPLICATION_DB_MAX_CONNECTION_POOL_SIZE](#mb_application_db_max_connection_pool_size) for setting maximum connections to the Metabase application database.

+### `MB_JDBC_DATA_WAREHOUSE_UNRETURNED_CONNECTION_TIMEOUT_SECONDS`

+Type: integer<br>
+Default: `1200`<br>
+Since: v47.4

+Metabase's query processor will normally kill connections when their queries time out, but in practice some connections can be severed and go undetected by Metabase, staying alive even after a query returns or times out.
+This environment variable tells  Metabase how long to wait before killing connections if no response is received from the connection.

+This variable affects connections that are severed and undetected by Metabase (that is, in situations where Metabase never receives a connection closed signal and is treating an inactive connection as active).
+You may want to adjust this variable's value if your connection is unreliable or is a dynamic connections behind a SSH tunnel where the connection to the SSH tunnel host may stay active even after the connection from the SSH tunnel host to your database is severed.

+Unless set otherwise, the default production value for `metabase.query-processor.query-timeout-ms` is used which is 1,200,000 ms (i.e. 1,200 seconds or 20 minutes).

 ### `MB_JETTY_ASYNC_RESPONSE_TIMEOUT`